modelfoxdotdev/modelfox/languages/javascript/examples/bundler/webpack/README.md

 # Webpack

-This example demonstrates loading a model from a `.tangram` file and making a prediction in an application bundled with Webpack.
+This example demonstrates loading a model from a `.modelfox` file and making a prediction in an application bundled with Webpack.

 To run the example: